 The calculator looks up the ZIP, returns the correct Louisiana parish, and pulls the ASCE 7-16 design wind speed from the contour maps.
 Coastal parishes (Cameron, Plaquemines, Orleans, Jefferson, Lafourche, Terrebonne, Calcasieu) return 150-160 mph baseline values; inland north parishes drop progressively to 110 mph.

-Exposure C is the Louisiana default for most suburban and rural sites — open terrain with scattered obstructions.
-Exposure B applies for sites shielded by surrounding buildings or dense trees on all sides (urban interior of New Orleans, dense parts of Baton Rouge).
-Exposure D applies for coastal sites within a mile of unobstructed open water — most of Cameron, Plaquemines, and the Gulf-facing fringe of other coastal parishes.
-Then enter building length, width, mean roof height, roof slope (X over 12), and roof shape.
+Exposure C is the Louisiana default for most suburban and rural sites — open terrain with scattered obstructions, which covers most of Acadiana and the northern parishes.
+Exposure B applies for sites shielded by surrounding buildings or dense trees on all sides (the urban interior of New Orleans, the dense pockets of mid-city Baton Rouge).
+Exposure D applies for parishes fronting Lake Pontchartrain, Lake Maurepas, or open Gulf — Cameron, Plaquemines, Jefferson coastal — typically the first half-mile inland after post-Ida shoreline retreat.
+Then complete the input set: building length, width, mean roof height, roof pitch in X-over-12 (the LA permit standard), and roof shape.
+The engine routes you to the right ASCE 7-16 procedure for the geometry.

 Hand the report to your Louisiana-licensed PE for seal

-Louisiana requires a state-licensed PE to seal structural submittals.
+Louisiana requires a state-licensed PE to seal structural submittals — full stop.
 WindLoadCalc produces the calculation; the seal must come from a PE licensed by the Louisiana Professional Engineering and Land Surveying Board (LAPELS).
-Our in-house PE is Florida-licensed only and does not seal out-of-state work — but the report is structured to make a Louisiana PE's review and seal straightforward.
+To be direct: our in-house PE is licensed in Florida only and we will not misrepresent that scope.
+We do not stamp Louisiana submittals.
+What the calculator does deliver is a report structured for a LAPELS-licensed PE's review — every pressure annotated, every parish printed correctly, every ASCE 7-16 citation in place — so the seal step is straightforward when you partner with a Louisiana PE.

 Plain-English glossary (for non-engineers reading this)